rgomide/react-native-web-lessons/03-navigation-between-screens/README.md

 ![](../assets/2022-09-16-10-57-13.png)

-`Button` is the simplier component to allows developer to configure a clickable button.
+`Button` is the simplier component that allows developers to configure a clickable button.
 But the `TouchableOpacity` allow us to configure any clickable area inside this component.

 In next sections we will use each button type to compare the complexity and how customizable are they.